MicrosoftDocs/CommunityToolkit/docs/mvvm/generators/ObservableProperty.md

 ```

 That generated `ValidateProperty` call will then validate the property and update the state of the `ObservableValidator` object, so that UI components can react to it and display any validation errors appropriately.

+> [!NOTE]
+> By design, only field attributes that inherit from [`ValidationAttribute`](/dotnet/api/system.componentmodel.dataannotations.validationattribute) will be forwarded to the generated property.
+This is done specifically to support data validation scenarios.
+All other field attributes will be ignored, so it is not currently possible to add additional custom attributes on a field and have them also be applied to the generated property.
+If that is required (eg. to control serialization), consider using a traditional manual property instead.

 ## Sending notification messages